turnerlabs/cstore/docs/PARAMETER.md

 ### Pushing Configuration Changes ###

-When pushing changes, Parameter Store will only be updated when the value of the parameter has changed.
+When pushing changes, Parameter Store will only be updated when the value or encryption of the parameter has changed.

 If a parameter has changed in Parameter Store since the last time the configuration was pulled by cStore, cStore will warn before overwriting the changes.